 Choosing the right technology

-When choosing business applications to invest in, the safest bet is to go the best-in-class, tried-and-true route.
+When choosing business applications to invest in, the safest bet is to go the tried-and-true route.
 These applications often have:

 - A proven track record

 - The ability to integrate and “play nice” with existing technology

 - A recognition among stakeholders that facilitates buy-in, and the resources and experience available to facilitate implementation and ROI

 Expenses after the purchase aren’t necessarily overlooked in many cases, but they certainly aren’t given the amount of due diligence needed to perform a proper analysis.
 Will you need technical support that will ultimately increase your total cost of ownership?

 Think about where you can scale down needed tech investments.
 For example, you may need new computers; however, the work 99% of your employees perform does not require a graphics card.

 Strongly consider the cost of not having the technology.
 Investing in technology that eases the burden on the sales department and facilitates revenue generation – like software that allows you to do away with time-consuming expense report forms – can be one of the easier ways to achieve ROI.

 See how expense management software can help your business BEFORE you invest in it.